 Contents of a Resume

 Identifying Information - your name, address, telephone number and e-mail address.
+If it is updated, consider adding your personalized LinkedIn URL.
 Usually both local and permanent data should be indicated.
 Consider including your personal URL (if appropriate).

 Summary of Qualifications – should, in a generalized way, highlight the most directly related information for the position.
 Recommended to use bulleted format using staring phrases such as Experience with, Proficient in, Familiar with, etc. Last bullet can be Related coursework includes: and should never be more than 2 lines.
 Also a great area to include skills (computer, technical, research, laboratory, foreign language), certifications, etc. relevant to position.